krakensecuritylabs/canisecure/_guides/linkedin.md

      Login and Security

-    -   **Email Addresses** - Review this setting and make sure that you DO NOT have a Kraken email listed here.
-Nor should you have an old or unused email address listed.
-Any email you have here must have a strong password, 2FA (Google Auth or YubiKey, no SMS) and disabled SMS recovery capabilities.
+    -   **Email Addresses** - Any email you have here must have a strong password, 2FA (Google Auth or YubiKey, no SMS) and disabled SMS recovery capabilities.
     -   **Phone numbers** - This is unfortunately the only method of 2FA for LinkedIn, but you should make sure that the phone number has "Use for password reset" unchecked.
 Use a phone number that is NOT your mobile number like a Google Voice number.
 We will limit who can see this phone number or find you via it in a later section.
     -   **Change Password** - Make sure this password is long, complex, and unique.
 If you haven't change this in a while, change it now.
     -   **Where you're signed in** - Review this and remove any session other than the one you are on.
 You will be asked to login again your other devices.
 This will clear any rogue session that may exist.